Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 The original file format for Chart files.
 This format was *not* developed by me (yasu3d).
 Credit goes to the respective authors.

+> [!IMPORTANT]
-> Disclaimer: Since I didn't develop the format, this specification is only a set of very confident educated guesses.
+> Since I didn't develop the format, this specification is only a set of very confident educated guesses.

 ## Spec
 - MER is a plaintext file encoded in UTF-8.